jeannafta/trajnetplusplusbaselines/README.rst

       1.2.3 Event sampling

 The third sampling method consists in drawing negative samples based on regions of other agents across multiple time steps.
-This means that it is close to the Social sampling but this time we look at multiple time steps.
+This means that it is close to the Social sampling but multiple time steps are considered, meaning the entire sampling horizon.

    **1.3 Loss function**